tangentsoft/pidp8i/README.md

 <a name="options"></a>
 ### Configure Script Options

-You can change a few things about the way the software is built and installed by giving options to the `configure` script:
+You can change many things about the way the software is built and installed by giving options to the `configure` script: